 Finding a Guide

-Also check regional guidebooks for recommendations on hiring guides, or inquire at the region's tourist office.
+Also check regional websites or guidebooks for recommendations on hiring guides, or inquire at the area's tourist office.

 REI has partnered with TripAssure to offer a travel protection plan to REI members.
 Find out more.